par-renyard/sda/README.md

       ]
     }

-- The above rule configuraiton has 2 checks.
+- The above rule configuration has 2 checks.
 It checks that the intent is ShipmenTracking or Greeting at the specified confidence
 - It also checks that the "tryCount" is less than one.
 - if both conditions are met, the actions listed under "true" are executed
 - if the rule tests false the actions under "false" are executed.

-- The True configuraiton demostrates all 4 possible action configs:
+- The True configuration demonstrates all 4 possible action configs:
 - "say": "it was true" will pass the corresponding message back to the channel.
 This should be modifiied to message keys rather than text.
 - "transfer": "this is a message" will say the message and then transfer on the channel to an agent.
 - "state": "NewState" updates the state of the machine.
 Rules are organized into states, so this basically changes the ruleset